Stillwater Medical Center issues Code Green disaster declaration

 "In response to a record number of positive COVID-19 cases, and the overwhelming demand on our healthcare system, Stillwater Medical has declared a Code Green, which indicates an external disaster is in effect, causing critical internal staffing levels," hospital officials said in statement sent to media and posted on social media.

-Declaring an emergency gives the hospital the ability to put processes into place to consolidate resources, implement crisis strategies and re-evaluate procedure schedules to assist in the staffing needs of the hospital, they explained.
+Declaring an emergency gives the hospital the ability to consolidate resources, implement crisis strategies and re-evaluate procedure schedules to help meet the hospital's staffing needs, they explained.

+SMC physician Dr. Mary Clarke, president of the Oklahoma State Medical Association, told State Impact's Catherine Sweeney more than 130 workers are out at SMC because of exposures and positive tests.

+With beds full, including the ICU, and patients on hold in the Emergency Room, It’s not a great time for doctors, nurses and support staff to be sick, Clarke said.
+This is different than earlier surges she's seen at SMC because other illnesses like strep and influenza are spreading.

 “It is important for the public to understand that our resources to provide care for our community are extremely strained right now,” SMC Director of Public Relations Shyla Eggers wrote.
 “We are seeing a record number of patients daily which has resulted in our Emergency Department, our inpatient units, including ICU, and both of our urgent care locations to be at or over maximum capacity.”